 These larger pieces of camping gear may be useful to have ready in case of a prolonged emergency, especially if you have to leave your home:

 Assuming you can get your hands on some fresh food and drink, but cannot refrigerate them, a portable cooler is useful for storing your food and keeping it cool – especially if you can obtain ice or ice-packs.
-We have the YETI Tundra 45, which is one of their bestselling sizes.
+For more on ice coolers including our list of the best options currently available, head over to our cooler buyer’s guide.

 Ever since we did a wilderness survival course I have wanted to get my hands on a folding saw.
 A folding saw can be used for quickly gathering firewood and also, in a true emergency in the woods, you could use it to help build a shelter.